VegaDeftwing/OpGuidesHugoSrc/content/webdev.md

 ## Expand

+{{< tip >}}Technically, the Expand shortcode is deprecated and you'll get a warning saying to use details.
+For now I don't care as it looks significantly better.
+They can always be changed latter.{{< /tip >}}

+**also note that details tags look much better if, for some reason, you need to stack multiple**

 Praesent at convallis turpis.
 Donec vitae tincidunt turpis.
 Mauris sed auctor ipsum, at semper erat.
 Aliquam elementum enim id hendrerit vulputate.

 {{< expand >}}